AGLDWG/TR/guidelines/URI-Guidelines-v2.md

 `http://linked.data.gov.au/dataset/gnaf/address/GA1234`

 ### 6.2 Registration Process
-For this This process outline uses terminology from ISO/IEC 11179 [[ISO-2015](#ref-ISO-2015)] with specific roles in italics.
-The AGLDWG as a whole plays the roles of *Overall Registration Authority* and *Overall Stewardship Organization*.
-The Recommendations subgroup of the AGLDWG plays the role of  and may also play the role of *Controlling Committee*.
-The status terms used are those of the registry Ontology's status vocabulary (original resource [[17](#ref-17)], republished by the AGLDWG as [[18](#ref-18)])

 * *Submitting Organization* requests an allocation for a dataset URI by creating a complete catalogue record for a dataset in the AGLDWG LD Resource Catalogue with status `submitted`.
 * *Controlling Committee* inspects request and approves unless there is an obvious issue.
 Catalogue record status set to `approved`.